 Problems with the sprue bushing, such as wear or misalignment, can contribute to flash by allowing the plastic to seep through.

-How to Remove Flash from Plastic Parts?
+How to Remove Flash Molding Defect from Injection Parts?

 When injection molding excess flash occurs, it’s essential to eliminate flash promptly to ensure the final product meets quality standards.
 The removal of flash, also known as de-flashing, can be achieved through several post-processing techniques, the common three flash removal methods are trimming, grinding, and deburring.